-(10) This selling stockholder received 20,000 shares in the formation of the Company (10,000 shares of which are registered in this Registration Statement).
+(6) This selling stockholder received 20,000 shares in the formation of the Company (10,000 shares of which are registered in this Registration Statement).

-(11) This selling stockholder received 133,000 shares in the formation of the Company (66,500 shares of which are registered in this Registration Statement), 16,667 shares in the August 2019 Private Placement, and 52,000 shares of Common Stock underlying placement agent warrants issued in connection with the August 2019 Private Placement.
+(7) This selling stockholder received 52,000 shares of Common Stock underlying placement agent warrants issued in connection with the August 2019 Private Placement.
 We have been advised by Mr. Silverman that he is an affiliate of a broker-dealer and that he purchased these shares (except the shares underlying the placement agent warrants) in the ordinary course of business and at the time of purchase, he did not have any agreements or understandings, directly or indirectly, with any person to distribute such shares.

-(12) This selling stockholder received 50,000 shares in the formation of the Company (25,000 shares of which are registered in this Registration Statement).
+(8) This selling stockholder received 50,000 shares in the formation of the Company (25,000 shares of which are registered in this Registration Statement).

-(13) This selling stockholder received 72,000 shares in the formation of the Company (36,000 shares of which are registered in this Registration Statement), 16,667 shares in the August 2019 Private Placement, and 95,966 shares of Common Stock underlying placement agent warrants issued in connection with the August 2019 Private Placement.
+(9) This selling stockholder received 95,966 shares of Common Stock underlying placement agent warrants issued in connection with the August 2019 Private Placement.
 We have been advised by Mr. Renaud that he is an affiliate of a broker-dealer and that he purchased these shares (except the shares underlying the placement agent warrants) in the ordinary course of business and at the time of purchase, he did not have any agreements or understandings, directly or indirectly, with any person to distribute such shares.

-(14) 33,334 shares were issued to MSK Venture Partners, LLC for services provided to the Company in connection with the merger with Odyssey Semiconductor (16,667 shares of which are registered in this Registration Statement).
+^{(10) 33,334} shares were issued to MSK Venture Partners, LLC for services provided to the Company in connection with the merger with Odyssey Semiconductor (16,667 shares of which are registered in this Registration Statement).
 The person having voting, dispositive or investment powers overMSK Venture Partners, LLC is Nimish Patel.

-(15) We have been advised by the selling stockholder that he is an affiliate of a broker-dealer and that he purchased these shares in the ordinary course of business and at the time of purchase, he did not have any agreements or understandings, directly or indirectly, with any person to distribute such shares.
+(11) We have been advised by the selling stockholder that he is an affiliate of a broker-dealer and that he purchased these shares in the ordinary course of business and at the time of purchase, he did not have any agreements or understandings, directly or indirectly, with any person to distribute such shares.

-(16) The person having voting, dispositive or investment powers overDavid I. Obolensky Living Trust DTD June 28, 2017 is David I. Obolensky.
+(12) The person having voting, dispositive or investment powers overDavid I. Obolensky Living Trust DTD June 28, 2017 is David I. Obolensky.
 We have been advised by the selling stockholder that it is an affiliate of a broker-dealer and that it purchased these shares in the ordinary course of business and at the time of purchase, it did not have any agreements or understandings, directly or indirectly, with any person to distribute such shares.

-(17) We have been advised by the selling stockholder that he is an affiliate of a broker-dealer and that he purchased these shares in the ordinary course of business and at the time of purchase, he did not have any agreements or understandings, directly or indirectly, with any person to distribute such shares.
+(13) We have been advised by the selling stockholder that he is an affiliate of a broker-dealer and that he purchased these shares in the ordinary course of business and at the time of purchase, he did not have any agreements or understandings, directly or indirectly, with any person to distribute such shares.